lbr-stack/pyfri/README.md

 * 1.15
 * 2.5

+Note, whilst FRI version 2.5 is supported some functionality is not.
+Currently, FRI Cartesian Overlay is not supported by FRI-Client-SDK_Python.

 If you have a different version, please consider [forking](https://github.com/cmower/FRI-Client-SDK_Cpp/fork) and [submitting a pull request](https://github.com/cmower/FRI-Client-SDK_Cpp/pulls).

 # Install